certeu/morio/docs/docs/guides/design/readme.md

 ### Ingest at will

-- Before Morio, our log monitoring service was based on a commercial solution, with a volume-based licensing model.
+- Before Morio, our log monitoring service was based on a commercial SIEM, which has a volume-based licensing model.
 This made cost a significant factor when making decisions about what data to ingest (or not to).
-- With Morio, we wanted to minimize the cost impact of ingesting additional data allowing us to ingest all the data we deem valuable.
+- With Morio, we wanted to minimise the cost impact of ingesting additional data allowing us to ingest all the data we deem valuable.

 ### More types of data

 - Before Morio, the only data type we collected were logs.
-- With Morio, we wanted to support ingesting different data types, such as metrics, audit info, events, healthchecks, and so on.
+- With Morio, we wanted to support ingesting different data types, such as metrics, audit info, events, health checks, and so on.

 ### Streaming data